About She Bop

 Instructional DVD Rentals

 She Bop is dedicated to promoting and supporting organizations focusing on healthy and safe sexuality, women's rights and LGBTQ rights, as well as other organizations and non-profits.
 This support comes through coordinating fundraisers and events to benefit a variety of worthy causes.
-Recent fundraisers have benefited Bitch Media, the Portland-based nonprofit organization best known for publishing the magazine Bitch: Feminist Response to Pop Culture, Bradley Angle and In Other Words Feminist Bookstore and Resource Center.
+Throughout the year, She Bop runs 10% Tuesdays fundraisers to support local non-profits Bitch Media, Q Center, Portland Women's Crisis Line, TransActive, In Other Words, and Bradley Angle.
 She Bop has also donated sex toys and organic lubricant to Quest Center for Integrative Health, an organization that supports low income women living with HIV, for a class on healthy sexuality.
 In addition, She Bop hosted a workshop, with the Sisters of Perpetual Indulgence, for queer women focusing on safe sex.
 She Bop has also donated countless gift certificates to a variety of organizations for special events and fundraisers.